atenagm1375/webapp-arch/README.md

 function which is registered with Django, must at least accept one argument which is the HTTP request).

 We have our function working, but one important point remains.
-If look closer, we'll find out that the `/hello` URL is not dynamic!
+Looking closer, we'll find out that the `/hello` URL is not dynamic!
 On whatever request, our function just returns hello.
 To add some dynamics to it, we can say hello and show the time of the day.